unisonweb/unison/README.md

 $ stack --stack-yaml editor.yaml build
 ```

 The editor is built using GHCJS.
-If you encounter an issue about missing 'happy', you can try installing with `stack install happy`, `cabal install happy` or `sudo apt-get install happy` [if on ubuntu](#ubuntu-editor-issues).
+If you encounter an issue about missing 'happy', or "'ghc' is required but it could not be found" while building 'happy', you can try installing with `stack install happy`, `cabal install happy` or `sudo apt-get install happy` [if on ubuntu](#ubuntu-editor-issues).
+If you're using the Vagrant VM then `sudo apt-get install cabal-install; cabal update; cabal install happy` works.
 Make sure that `happy` ends up on your `$PATH` (try doing `happy --version`; it should report 1.19.5 or later) after install.

 _After_ `stack build` completes successfully, you can symlink the generated Javascript files by performing a